© Crown copyright 2017

 4. UK and Peru trade

-The main goods exported from the UK to Peru include:
+The main goods exported from the UK to Peru in 2016 were:

 5. Opportunities for UK businesses in Peru

-Department for International Trade (DIT) provides free international export sales leads from its worldwide network.
-Search for export opportunities.
+DIT provides free international export sales leads from its worldwide network.
+Find export opportunities in Peru.

 Infrastructure opportunities exist in: